Book Review - Ikigai: The Japanese Secret to a Long and Happy Life

 Towards the end, the book talks about the Okinawan diet which is variegated, self-sourced and cooked.
 We are introduced to the Okinawan tradition, hara hachi bu which suggests that one should finish eating once they are eighty per cent full.
 The book also mentions various beverages consumed by the centenarians like green tea, white tea and shikuwasa (traditional Japanese fruit) which contain high antioxidant levels which cater to a healthy and long life.
 The Okinawans’ belief in exercise leads them to practice Radio Taiso which is a warm-up exercise.
 The authors disclose these lifestyle habits with the purpose of inspiring the urban and semi-urban people to adopt these traits.

-Pursuing activities which enhance and increase the vibration of an individual could increase their lifespan and quality of life.
+Pursuing activities that enhance and increase the vibration of an individual could increase their lifespan and quality of life.
 The goal of the book is not to preach or patronise the reader in their current lifestyle choices.
 Instead, it plainly points out to us that a disciplined and healthy lifestyle is a real possibility.
 It supports each idea with common sense, anecdotal or scientific evidence and reminds us that if the locals of a small town in Japan can do it, so can we.

 Conclusion: A Guide to Happiness and Mental Well-being